Guidelines

 Close button

-Banners can be configured to include a close button so the user can manually dismiss them.
+Banners can include a close button so the user can manually dismiss them.
 This allows users to keep the page free of distractions and focus on their tasks.
 You can consider enabling manual dismissal when:

 Position